-Rosalie Resch begins her 45th year at the University of Chicago in 2019-20.
-She is the Senior Associate Athletic Director for Finance and Internal Operations, with additional responsibilities for NCAA Compliance.
-Her scope of responsibility includes oversight of departmental budget and finances, sports medicine, NCAA compliance, varsity team operations, camps and clinics management, and foreign travel approvals.
+Resch has previously held the title of Senior Associate Athletic Director for Finance and Internal Operations.
+Her scope of responsibility included oversight of departmental budget and finances, sports medicine, NCAA compliance, varsity team operations, camps and clinics management, and foreign travel approvals.

 Resch resumed her involvement in collegiate competition at UChicago in the coaching realm.
 She spent 21 years as the head volleyball coach from 1977-97, and remains the program's all-time leader in victories with 263.
 She was also head coach of the softball team for one season in 1985.